InboxPolicy Pricing

 What's always free, no matter which plan?

-from_cacheinstantly at 0 credits. - Malformed-email rejection.
+force_refreshis false, the API can returnfrom_cacheinstantly at 0 credits. - Malformed-email rejection.
 Addresses that fail syntax checks are rejected before any SMTP check runs, at 0 credits.

 These apply to both the x402 pay-per-call path and prepaid credit packs.